 German: Dialogorientiertes Serviceverfahren (DoSV)

-The → Foundation for University Admissions carries out this procedure on behalf of all state-recognised universities.
-The aim is to coordinate the allocation of places centrally in order to enable applicants an overview of their applications and admission offers at different universities and to prevent study places from being reserved for an unnecessarily long time for applicants with other admission offers.
+The → University Admissions Foundation (website in German) arries out this procedure on behalf of all state-recognised universities.
+The aim is to coordinate the allocation of places centrally in order to provide applicants with an overview of their applications and admission offers at different universities and to prevent study places from being reserved for an unnecessarily long time for applicants with other admission offers.
 HHU participates in the dialogue-oriented service procedure with various study programmes – see here for an overview.

 Using electronic media, online tools, etc. to learn.
-HHU uses the → ILIAS online learning platform.
+HHU uses the → ILIAS (website in German) online learning platform.